pedromcgmail/nodejs-code-challenge/README.md

-# REST Clien vscode extensiom
+# REST Client vscode extensiom
 If you wan to execute the endpoint call from with in vscode, you can open the request.rest file and choose the endpoint you want to call.